 I’ve always worked to make things better for others.
 When I first graduated from college I worked with adults with mental illness.
 I spent a year in Eastern Europe providing supportive counseling services to international students.
 While there, I developed a love for clinical work and also wanted to learn more about health and social policy.
-When I returned to the U.S., I decided to attend graduate school for my Masters in Social Work from Boston College.
+When I returned to the U.S., I earned a Masters in Social Work from Boston College.

-I believe that what I do to improve the lives of individuals needs to be combined with political action because often the problems are more than individual ones.
-I can work with an individual or family, but if a person can’t find a job or doesn’t have enough money for food or heat, then whatever I do will not be as effective as addressing the larger issues.
+I believe that political action is vital to helping those in need, because often the problems are more than individual ones.
+I can work with an individual or family, but if a person can’t find a job or doesn’t have money for food or heat, then whatever I do will not be as effective as addressing the larger issues.
 So I combine the two.
 I work to get the people of Central Maine the opportunities they need to succeed – not just survive.

-In politics, I have fought for candidates and policies that improve access to affordable health care, promote economic fairness, and increase educational and vocational opportunities that provide a path to jobs that pay a living wage.
-In my experience, no one I have ever worked with has felt any better unless they have something meaningful and purposeful to do every day.
-I would like everyone in Central Maine to have the opportunity to do this.
+I have fought for candidates and policies that improve access to affordable health care, promote economic fairness, and increase educational and vocational opportunities so Mainers can get jobs that pay a living wage.